BieningMike/BieningMike/README.md

 - 👋 Hi, I’m @BieningMike
-- 👀 I’m interested in ... investing and NFT
+- 👀 I’m interested in ...
+IT technologies.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...My telegram @bieningmike my email rismishan2@gmail.com
+- 📫 How to reach me ...My telegram @bydonnyim my email rismishan2@gmail.com

 <!---